-To be classified as an online marketplace, an e-commerce website has to fulfill two main criteria:
+To be classified as an online marketplace, an e-commerce website has to check two main boxes:

 The concept of a one-stop online shopping mall is a convenient option for online shoppers and has consequently been gaining popularity.
-That is why an incredible amount of $2.67 trillion was spent on the top 100 marketplaces globally in 2020.
+For this reason, a staggering $5.5 trillion was spent on the world's largest markets in 2024.

-It comes as no surprise that Amazon leads the British e-commerce market as it does in most western countries.
-To put the 474 million visits per month into perspective, one has to take the population of the UK into consideration.
-There are around 67 million inhabitants, which means that every one of them (statistically including all ages) visits Amazon once every 4-5 days on average.
+It comes as no surprise that Amazon leads the British e-commerce market as it does in most Western countries.
+To put the 474 million visits per month into perspective, one has to consider the population of the UK.
+There are around 67 million inhabitants, which means that every one of them (statistically including all ages) visits Amazon 5-6 times per month.

-Amazon is the most well-known online marketplace in the world.
+Amazon stands tall as the most recognized online marketplace on this planet!
 Selling on the platform guarantees the trust of potential buyers.
-The second major advantage, obviously, is the sheer amount of monthly visitors.
+The second major advantage is the sheer amount of monthly visitors.

-The only marketplace that can get somewhat close to Amazon’s numbers in the UK is eBay.
-The American company, founded in 1995, could record a turnover of $10.27 billion globally in 2020.
+Right on the tail of Amazon’s massive footprints is eBay, the one marketplace that dares to dance in the same ballroom.
+The American company, founded in 1995, could record a turnover of $9.7 billion globally in 2022.

-The benefits of selling via eBay are similar to those of Amazon.
-However, while visitor numbers are a bit lower, fees of selling via eBay are lower than Amazon’s for most products.
+The perks of selling via eBay are similar to those of Amazon.
+However, while visitor numbers are a bit lower, fees for selling via eBay are lower than Amazon’s for most products.

 The chief advantage of Wayfair is comparably less competition than on other marketplaces.
 When selling furniture or home goods, you can benefit from a favorable ratio of potential buyers and sellers.

-Zalando is the leading marketplace for fashion in Europe.
-The Germany-based platform has been growing its revenue by at least 20% YoY for the past 10 years.
+Say ‘Hallo!’ to Zalando, Europe’s fashion maestro in the marketplace arena!
+Hailing from Germany, this marketplace has been growing its revenue by at least 20% YoY for the past 10 years.
 It doesn’t seem to stop here.

-One advantage is the focus on Europe and the dominance in the online fashion industry.
+Zalando's catwalk extends chiefly across Europe, with its flair for fashion owning the online runway.
 Additionally, compared to other European markets, there is still a lot of room for growth in the popularity of Zalando in the UK’s e-commerce sphere.
 Getting used to the marketplace and gaining a foothold early might be beneficial in the long run for online merchants.